 Contact Eric Bertelsen at 510-995-9404 or email at

-Grief Ministry is for anyone seeking support whether grieving the loss of a loved one or suffering from any kind of loss.
-Meets the second Thursday of each month from 6:30 to 8:30pm in the Damien room of the Parish Center on Lafayette Street.
-All are welcome!
-For further information please call Pamela Prime 209-814-2586 or Bill Kueppers 510-522-2270 or Patricia Reis 608-698-5998
+Grief Ministry is for anyone seeking support whether grieving the loss of a loved one or suffering any kind of loss.
+Meets the second Thursday of each month from 6:30pm to 8:30pm in the Damien Room, upstairs in the Parish Center at 1119 Lafayette St. All are welcome!
+For further information call Pamela Prime 209-814-2586 or Bill Kueppers 510-522-2270 or Patricia Reis 608-698-5998.

 This Ministry is an excellent opportunity to help our sisters and brothers pull through some of the hardest times of their lives, and for us to share the gifts we've been freely given.
 Some projects that the members of this ministry are involved in are cooking for Midway Shelter, assisting St. Joseph Elementary School children in preparing and delivering Thanksgiving Food Baskets to families in need, sponsoring Back-To-School Drives, coordinating and organizing the Lenten Soup Meals, preparing Welcome Bags with basic necessity items for women and children coming into Midway Shelter, assisting with the Family Night program at Midway Shelter and helping the Angel Tree Committee collect wish lists from various shelters and delivering the gifts to the recipients.

 For more information about this ministry you may contact

 The purpose of this ministry is to welcome new parishioners and make them feel at home, and to find ways to create bonding opportunities among old-time parishioners.
 Every newcomer should feel our genuine welcome - no strangers here, only friends we haven't met yet.